j1wonkim/j1wonkim.github.io/_portfolio/ise.md

 collection: portfolio
 ---
 ### Research Goal
 Why do countries talk about each other's human rights practices?
-What rhetorical strategies do they use to shame others?
-How does the definition of human rights differ across countries, and what are its implications for the rule-based international order?
+Which human rights do each country focus on enforcing, and what are their implications for the future of human rights norms and the rule-based international order?
 Accurately describing country-to-country verbal interaction is the first step to answering these questions.

 ### News
 * Data collection for US shaming is at its final stage.